21 Hidden Gems in Banff

 5. Mt.
 Norquay

 How to get here: Drive towards the Trans-Canada highway and then head up to Mt.
 Norquay Scenic Drive.
-Shuttle buses are also available from Banff.
+Shuttle buses are available from Banff.

 6. Carrot Creek Skating